Football Canada

-Football Canada is the governing body for amateur gridiron football in Canada headquartered in Ottawa, Ontario.
+Football Canada is the governing body for gridiron football in Canada headquartered in Ottawa, Ontario.
 Football Canada focuses primarily its own Canadian form of the sport, and is currently the world's only national governing body for Canadian football.

 The governing body is also Canada's representative member of the International Federation of American Football (IFAF), the world's governing body for American football.
 In this capacity, it organizes the Canada men's national team which competes in IFAF competitions using American rules.

 History

 1880–1955, Canadian Rugby Union

-The organization, which is now known as Football Canada, was founded on June 12, 1880, as the Canadian Rugby Football Union, revived on February 7, 1884, and re-organized as the Canadian Rugby Union on December 19, 1891.
+The organization, which is now known as Football Canada, was founded on June 12, 1880, as the Canadian Rugby Football Union, disbanded then revived on October 21, 1882, and re-organized as the Canadian Rugby Union on December 19, 1891.

 The CRU was founded to govern a sport which at the time had rules similar to the rugby football being played in the United Kingdom.
 In 1909, Albert Grey, 4th Earl Grey, Governor General of Canada, donated a trophy to the CRU to be awarded for the Rugby Football Championship of Canada.
 This trophy became known as the Grey Cup.

 Even by this time, however, the rules being played in Canada were vastly different from the rules used in countries that were part of the International Rugby Board (IRB).
 In the years that followed, the CRU made numerous rule changes that resulted in a game reasonably similar to the American one but unrecognizable to a rugby union enthusiast.

-In the early-1910s, CRU annual discussions dealing with rules changes due to the influence American football.
+In the early-1910s, CRU held annual discussions dealing with rules changes due to the influence American football.
 The CRU elected W. A. Hewitt president for the 1915 season.
-He appointed a commission to establish uniforms rules of play at different levels including collegiate and senior.
+He appointed a commission to establish uniform rules of play at different levels including collegiate and senior.
 He approached multiple football coaches and sought feedback on best ways to implement standard playing rules.
 After the CRU did not operate from 1916 to 1918 due to World War I, Hewitt returned as president for the 1919 season.
 Due to disagreements on playing rules in Western Canada, lack of interest in Eastern Canada, and students prioritizing studies instead of intercollegiate sports; national playoffs were not held in 1919.

 Despite the divergence, the sport continued to be referred to as rugby for many years.
 The CRU did not change its name despite the obvious confusion (rugby union was known as English rugby in Canada).
 By the 1940s, however, another development was to cause further changes to the CRU's mandate.
 It was now clear that two of its member leagues, the Interprovincial Rugby Football Union in Eastern Canada and the Western Interprovincial Football Union in the West were far more competitive than other circuits.